AllenNeuralDynamics/aind-behavior-video-transformation/README.md

 * Have pixel data in a color space that most players can properly display

-This video compression is often lossy, and the original videos are not kept, so this library will attempt to perform the highest-quality video compression once.
+This video compression is often lossy, and the original videos are not kept, so this library will attempt to produce the highest-quality video for a target compression ratio.
 The _speed_ of this compression is strictly secondary to the _quality_ of the compression, as measured by the visual detail retained and the compression ratio.
 See
 [this section](#brief-benchmarks-on-video-compression-with-cpu-based-encoders-and-gpu-based-encoders)
 for more details.